scottjad/jark/data/resume.md

 ## TODO

-* Works only on GNU/Linux, someday I will port it to windows.
+* Currently works only on GNU/Linux, someday port it to windows.
-*
+* Support Vim
+* Configure client and server port : `jark vm configure [--client-port| --server-port]`
+* Integrate nrepl.
+Use that as the communication protocol
+* Configure remote server `jark vm configure --server HOST`
+* Scripting with jark  `#!/usr/bin/env jark` should startup jark and run the clojure script.